suusanp/stealth-health/m1/case_study.md

 #### 6. Accuracy

-To "minimize the possibility of using incorrect information", Fitbit Health Center provides information on how to change their name, sex, weight, height, email address, profile and cover photo. [cool](https://support.google.com/fitbit/answer/14236616?hl=en#zippy=%2Cfitbit-app).
+To "minimize the possibility of using incorrect information"[^6], Fitbit Health Center provides information on how to change their name, sex, weight, height, email address, profile and cover photo. [cool](https://support.google.com/fitbit/answer/14236616?hl=en#zippy=%2Cfitbit-app).
 Fitbit also allows users to edit, delete, or manually log health statistics such as exercise, food, water, and sleep.
 This is important because it allows users to correct any inaccuracies in the data that Fitbit collects. [here](https://support.google.com/fitbit/answer/14236402?sjid=17926729679153827284-NA)

 However, there is no information on how to correct inaccuracies in data collected by Google, or how to correct inaccuracies in data shared with third parties.
 But this is not enough to determine that Fitbit is in violation of Principle 6, as they do provide a way to correct inaccuracies in the data that they collect, though the scope of this correction is limited.